towersvault/shinpokered/README.md

   - While inside victory road, boulders placed on switches will stay there between floor transitions
   - The formula functions for exp now have underflow protection.
   - General RNG improved to use the xor-shift method (fast and allows for all possible DVs naturally)
+    - Poor emulators and flash carts with loader GUIs often clear the RAM resulting in a random seed of zero
+	- If this problem is detected, an attempt is made to generate a random seed using the original DIV register method
   - Cannot bypass Brock's gym via the start menu
   - Fixed bugged npc movement constraints
   - Fixed the instant-text glitch that can happen in the bike shop